 The holiday season is coming, and this means that people will be lighting more candles as part of their celebrations, but are candles necessarily that good for your health?
 This is this week’s “burning question” as it seems that some types of candles can produce enough toxins and allergens to produce indoor air pollution.
-This is also important to note if you are keeping candles handy in case of an electricity interruption due to storms or the Covid-19 pandemic.
+This is also important to note if you are keeping candles handy in case of an electricity interruption due to storms.

 The Cheaper the Candle The More Likely It Is Toxic